 Next month, it will be time to create a new editorial calendar.
 This will also be the time to evaluate how things went.
 Create a quick spreadsheet that tracks followers gained during the last month, users who clicked on your promotional posts, and likes, comments, and shares for each of your posts.

-Adding to this spreadsheet each month will also take just a bit of your time, and it’s a simple way to see what types of posts seem to work best for engaging your followers.
+A simple way to see what types of posts seem to work best for engaging your followers is adding to this spreadsheet each month which will also take just a bit of your time.
 While managing your social media accounts can get much more complex than this, now you’ve got a strong foundation for making social media management feel less like a chore — all while being able to actually see a difference in how social media plays a role in your marketing efforts.